pamgene/vsn_shiny_operator/README.md

 ##### Details

 Apply Array Normalization using the VSN method.
 This can typically be used to correct for overall differences between samples.
 Applies the VSN R-package from [Bioconductor](https://bioconductor.org/packages/release/bioc/manuals/vsn/man/vsn.pdf).
-The operator assumes 1 value per cell, the columns will be scaled towards each other.
+The operator assumes 1 value per cell, the columns will be scaled towards each other, or towards the reference data when defined.
 If you use a data color, the color will be used to stratify the columns into subgroups for which the scaling is performed separately.